gund/eslint-plugin-deprecation/README.md

 ---

-_NOTE:_ This code was ported from https://github.com/SonarSource/SonarJS repository.
+_NOTE:_ This rule was ported from https://github.com/SonarSource/SonarJS repository.